ksimuk/window-state-manager/README.md

 To install this extension you can either
  * use http://extensions.gnome.org (caution: it may not contain the most recent versions)
  * use the GNOME Shell Extension Manager
- * copy it under ~/.local/share/gnome-shell/extensions/window-state-manager@kishorv06.github.io/ in your home directory
+ * copy it under ~/.local/share/gnome-shell/extensions/window-state-manager@kraev.cc/ in your home directory
  * use the install.sh script to install automatically

 Note: you may have to explicitly enable the extension using the GNOME Shell Extension Manager after installation.

 Compatibility
 -------------
-This extension has been tested on GNOME 42 and 43.
+This extension has been tested on GNOME 45

 License
 -------